Treatment Effect Estimation with Efficient Data Aggregation

-which we detail out in Proposition \ref{Fisher:info} in Section \ref{Sec:proofs}.
-Lemma \ref{efficiency:gain:K1} then quantifies the relative gain in variance of our estimator over splitting within each study $k$.
-Here, $\widehat{V}^{\; \text{split}}_{E_k}$ denotes the estimated variance of the least squares estimate refitted on the validation data alone and let $\widehat{V}_{j,E_k}^{\; \text{carve}}$ and $\widehat{V}^{\; \text{split}}_{j,E_k}$ denote the $j$-th diagonal entry of these $s$-dimensional matrices, respectively.
+The expression for the estimated variance is detailed out in Proposition \ref{Fisher:info}, under Section \ref{Sec:proofs}.
+Lemma \ref{efficiency:gain:K1} then quantifies the relative gain in variance of our estimator over splitting for each study $k$.
+Here, $\widehat{V}^{\; \text{split}}_{E_k}$ denotes the estimated variance of the least squares estimate when refitted on the validation data alone.
+Let $\widehat{V}_{j,E_k}^{\; \text{carve}}$ and $\widehat{V}^{\; \text{split}}_{j,E_k}$ be the $j$-th diagonal entry of the corresponding $s$-dimensional matrices, respectively.

-\begin{lemma} Let $r_k$ be the ratio $\frac{n_k}{N_k}$ and let $B_{\text{max}}$ be the maximum value of the $(\mathbb{R}^+)^{s+q_k}$-valued vector and let $\lambda_{\text{min}}$ be the smallest eigen value of $\widehat{\Sigma}_k$.
-Then, the following holds for $j\in \{1,.., K\}$:
+\begin{lemma} Let $r_k$ be the ratio $\frac{n_k}{N_k}$, and let $B_{\text{max}}$ be the maximum value of the $(\mathbb{R}^+)^{s+q_k}$-valued vector and let $\lambda_{\text{min}}$ be the smallest eigen value of $\widehat{\Sigma}_k$.
+Then, the following holds for $j\in \{1,\ldots, K\}$:

 \end{lemma}